 Less Than the Paper It’s Printed On

 But did you know that MIT offers majors in all sorts of liberal arts fields, such as languages, cultures, and literature/writing?
 Given that MIT is also one of the most expensive schools in the world, do you think this is a wise investment?
-What is the expected return on a writing degree from here vs. NYU or University of Iowa?
+What is the expected return on a writing degree from here vs. NYU or the University of Iowa?
 (Hint: they are the MIT of creative writing.)

 The Tuition is Too Damn High

 So why don’t universities charge different prices for different degrees, when their value differs so wildly, and there’s clear data to prove it?
 Because the cost to educate them is roughly the same.
 You’ve surely heard about the soaring cost of education.
-Well, investigative reports show it’s not due to to professor salaries.
+Well, investigative reports show it’s not due to faculty salaries.
 Dependence on adjunct professors has skyrocketed, keeping educator payroll (vs. administrative) pretty stable.

 Adjuncts are the bottom rung of professorship.
-They are part time teaching jobs that not only have low wages, but educators are paid only for the hours spent in the classroom, not preparing lesson plans or grading papers.
+They are part-time teaching jobs that not only have low wages, but educators are paid only for the hours spent in the classroom, not preparing lesson plans or grading papers.
 Many work multiple jobs to get by and are on welfare and food stamps.

 One theory behind the rise of adjuncts is a flooded labor market.
 Lately, more college students are unsure of what to do upon graduation.
 They don’t like their options, especially if they have a liberal arts degree, so they stay in school.
 They get an MFA or PhD, take on more debt.
-Now they’re qualified for a job that has a flooded market and the worst prospects for tenure we’ve ever seen.7
+Now they’re qualified for a job that has a flooded market and the worst prospects for tenure we’ve ever seen.5

 So if the actual teaching costs aren’t to blame, what is?
 Buildings.
-Turns out, your obscene tuition – and alumni gifts – go to new buildings and campus beautification.8 Why?
+Turns out, your obscene tuition – and alumni gifts – go to new buildings and campus beautification/maintenance.
+Why?
 Because prospective students rank campus beauty and amenities very highly when choosing a school.

 A big, beautiful chapel of stone and stained glass.
 It was like a sign from God.